suworld1026/angular-express-login/README.md

 # angular-express-login
-Token based login solution for expressjs + angularjs.
-Modules for both expressjs side and angularjs side.
+This is a sample Website for demostrate token based login solution for expressjs + angularjs. modules are written for both server side (base on nodejs + expressjs) and client side (angularjs + bootstrap).

-You must install following software to run this app. bower mongodb
+You must install nodejs, bower and mongodb before run this app.

 ## Usage